polleverywhere/format-message/packages/babel-plugin-extract-format-message/README.md

 * `outFile` is a path (relative to cwd) to the output file containing extracted messages.
 Defaults to stdout.
 * `format` is a string specifying the target file format.
 By default the format is inferred from the file extension of `outFile`.
 * `locale` is the BCP 47 Language Tag string specifying the language of the default messages.
 This is only used in the `yaml` format, to match the Rails conventions.
 Defaults to `"en"`.
+* `maintainState` boolean option to keep the state between file writes, for builds that take longer than the 200ms file write timeout.
+Defaults to `false`.

 ### Formats